This post may contain affiliate links.

 I've been listening to her book, "The Life-Changing Magic of Tidying Up" and I've loved it.
 I highly recommend it.

-For some reason I had not ever felt drawn to her book but a friend introduced me to it a few weeks ago, and showed me her awesome, beautiful, and orderly house, and it totally clicked!!!
+A friend introduced me to it a few weeks ago and showed me her awesome, beautiful, and orderly house, and it totally clicked!!!

 I immediately went online that night and ordered the audio version of it on audible and have devoured it.